 - a.
-Incumbent Worker Training Applications submitted via email. - b.
+Incumbent Worker Training Applications submitted to BST Provider. - b.
 If the request for funds is over \$10,000, see Section IV E. Training. - c.
-Staff will provide the WDC Vendor Selection Form (if applicable), WDC Staff d.
-Staff will notify the applicant of the committee's decision via email.
+WDC Staff and Provider will review applications and determine alignment with Regional Strategic Plan and Sector Strategies priorities until funds are exhausted.d.
+Provider will notify the applicant of the determination and complete Incumbent